-You got all glitz and glammed- maybe it’s a date night with your honey or maybe its a girls night on the town… either way, you were rocking your hottest heels….ready to own the night, only to end up hobbling your way back to the car.
+Let me guess– you got all glitz and glammed- maybe a date night with your honey or maybe a girls night on the town– either way, you were rocking your hottest heels, ready to own the night– and yet you ended up hobbling your way back to the car.

-I typically call shoes that have this effect, “sitting shoes”.
-If I’m sitting all night, sure break em’ out, but if I am on my feet… dancing?
+I call cute shoes that have this effect, “sitting shoes”.
+If they’re perfect for my outfit and I know I will be sitting all night, sure break em’ out.
+But if I am on my feet? dancing?
 Nope.
+Not happening.

-We ladies have a love hate relationship with our high heel collection because truth be told it holds a lot of power.
-On one hand, our shoes can make us feel like J-lo ready to hit the dance floor… and on the flip side, those very same shoes can totally ruin our night (and our feet).
+We ladies all have this love-hate relationship with our high heel collection because our shoes hold a lot of power.
+They can either make us feel like J-lo ready to hit the dance floor… oooor… they can totally ruin our night (and our feet).

-Now while high heels will never be as comfy as our Chucks or Nikes, and here’s no magic bullet-answer because everyone’s foot is arched and shaped differently, there are ways we can all try to make them comfortably-more-tolerable. #JustKeepinItReal 😉
+Now while high heels will never be as comfy as our Chucks or Nikes, and here’s no magic bullet-answer because everyone’s foot is arched and shaped differently, there are ways we can all try to make our heels more comfortable and tolerable. #JustKeepinItReal 😉

-Below are some tips and tricks to finding wearable-danceable-hot heels, that won’t have your dogsbarking quite as loudly at the end of the day (or night).
+Say Sayonara to the days of keeping bandaids in your purse to prevent toe and heel injuries.
+Below are some tips and tricks to finding wearable-danceable-hot heels, that won’t have your dogs barking quite as loudly at the end of the day (or night).

 ^^ These are my favorite heels by the way ^^